UWCPL Advisory Board

 We acknowledge our distinguished board members for their expertise in the field of leadership, and thank them for their contributions to the UWCPL.

-W. Scott Cameron is the Technical Associate Director of Global Project Management at Procter & Gamble (P&G).
-He has spent over half of his 43-year career managing capital projects within a variety of P&G Business Categories.
-He is a recipient of P&G’s highest engineering honor, the Prism Award, which recognizes knowledgeable individuals who make sustained contributions to the Company.
+W. Scott Cameron recently retired as the Technical Associate Director of Global Project Management at Procter & Gamble (P&G).
+He spent over half of his 44-year career managing capital projects within a variety of P&G Business Categories.
+He received P&G’s highest engineering honor, the Prism Award, which recognizes knowledgeable individuals who make sustained contributions to the Company.
 Award recipients are sought after as a resource and as a role model for other P&G employees.